carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ## Prerequisites

 To follow this guide, you will need to build CARLA from source, so that you may use the unreal editor.
 Follow the [__build instructions__](build_carla.md) for your relevant operating system.
 You will also need a licensed copy of RoardRunner.
-You may also need a 3D modelling application such as Maya, 3DsMax or Blender to create 3D assets for your custom maps.
+You may also need a 3D modelling application such as Maya, 3DS Max or Blender to create 3D assets for your custom maps.
 You should ensure you have completed all the steps to build CARLA and ensure that the Unreal Editor is working, this could take some time to build the application.
 If you want to create 3D assets for your map, you need to

 ## Create a road network using RoadRunner